ElDrakula/Boze-By-PlutoSolutions/README.md

                              [Click here for a video example of a well made addon](https://www.youtube.com/watch?v=0AK_gasEA2o)

 ## [ how-to ]
+  Since Boze was made for Minecraft 1.20.1, you need Java 17 or higher.
+Find it yourself somewhere online.

 Download the Fabric installer from [here](https://fabricmc.net/use/installer/), open it and choose Minecraft 1.20.1 & Fabric Loader 0.14.21
 Download bozecrack.zip from [here](https://github.com/ElDrakula/Boze-By-PlutoSolutions/releases/tag/client-cracked)  and extract everything into your .minecraft/mods folder
 Start the game (with Fabric)